maria-pashkulova/food-lookup/README.md

 ## About
 Food Lookup application includes dynamic search functionality for retrieving nutritional information from a food database.
 Users can click on search results to include selected items in a 'Selected foods' table, which aggregates nutritional totals.
 Additionally, when they click on a food item in the 'Selected foods' table that item gets excluded from the table.
-What is more, users have the ability to add new food items by inputting the data into a validated form.
+What is more, users have the ability to delete a food item, create new food items or edit existing ones by inputting the data into a validated form.

 ## Developed with
 * React